-Psychiatry 238, Early Psychosis Elective (STEP Clinic) STEP (Specialized Treatment Early in Psychosis) is a multidisciplinary team-based treatment for individuals presenting early in the course of a psychotic illness.
+Psych 238, Early Psychosis Elective (STEP Clinic) STEP (Specialized Treatment Early in Psychosis) is a multidisciplinary team-based treatment for individuals presenting early in the course of a psychotic illness.
 This clinic offers unique opportunities in the assessment and treatment of a population that is difficult to access in other clinical settings.
 Students have the opportunity to observe structured research assessments and interpretation of these scales in light of careful clinical follow-up.
 Given the diagnostic and prognostic heterogeneity of illnesses presenting with psychosis, this experience provides the opportunity to develop clinical expertise in diagnosis and management of a range of mental health issues.
 The enriched treatment includes cognitive-behavioral group therapy, family psycho-education groups, and cognitive remediation in addition to vocational support with a focus on rapidly reintegrating patients back to age-appropriate social, educational, and employment goals.
 Students have the opportunity to observe or participate in any of these treatments.
 The multidisciplinary and pluralistic nature of the intervention presents a rich opportunity to participate in collaborative care with other mental health disciplines.
 Students can also participate in regular seminars sponsored by the STEP and PRIME (Prevention through Risk Identification, Management, and Education) clinics.
 The latter is a research clinic focused on prodromal psychosis.
 Site: Connecticut Mental Health Center (CMHC).
 Scholarship: STEP is designed as a service delivery model with a built-in observational cohort and experimental pragmatic randomized controlled trial.
 Students are invited to take an active role in the various domains of scholarship including community and clinician education efforts, publication, and learning about clinical research design.
-This is a supplemental experience that must be paired with a main inpatient placement at CMHC or Yale-New Haven Psychiatric Hospital.
-Prerequisite: Psychiatry 106.
+This experience must be paired with a main placement at one of the available elective inpatient services.
+Prerequisite: required Psychiatry clerkship.
 Open to fourth-year students only.
 One student every four weeks.
 Director: R.M.
-Rohrbaugh; V.H.
-Srihari (clinic director), J.M.
-Pollard (project director and family interventions coordinator, STEP clinic), C. Tek (program director, Psychosis Team), L.C.
-Hyman (team leader, Psychosis Team), S.W.
-Woods (director, PRIME clinic), J. Saksa (CBT coordinator, STEP clinic), B. Walsh (clinical coordinator, PRIME clinic)

-Psychiatry 301, Psychiatry Inpatient Subinternship (CMHC) Intensive work with inpatients who suffer from major psychiatric disorders with or without substance abuse and who have significant social challenges often including lack of access to stable housing, work, and health insurance.
+Rohrbaugh work, and health insurance.
 Emphasis is on assessment, acute treatment, and arrangement of continuing care in the community.
 The student functions as an integral member of a multidisciplinary treatment team and serves as the primary clinician for four to five patients.
 The subinternship occurs on the inpatient service (4th floor) of the Connecticut Mental Health Center (CMHC).
-Prerequisite: Psychiatry 106.
+Prerequisite: required Psychiatry clerkship.
 One student every four weeks, May through October only.
 Director: R.M.
-Rohrbaugh; R.D.
-Beech, S. Elsamra
+Rohrbaugh